5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/under-development.md

   - MB-SMF TMGI Service API extensions
   - MB-SMF MBS Session Service API extensions
   - AMF MBS Broadcast Service API extensions
+- `MBSTF Distribution Session management` (Following 3GPP TS 29.581 V18.5.0)
+  - **Packet distribution method**
+    - Use direct multicast packet ingest by the MB-UPF at reference point N6mb instead for now.
+  - **Object distribution method**
+    - **Collection operating mode**: One or more objects described by a simple manifest are sent once in the FLUTE Session.
+    - **Carousel operating mode**: One or more objects described by a simple manifest are repeatedly sent in the FLUTE Session according to a schedule.
+    - **Streaming operating mode**: Objects are sent in a FLUTE Session in real time according to a schedule specified in a streaming presentation manifest.
+      - Presentation manifest types other than MPEG-DASH MPD (live profile).
+  - Status notification subscription